 - Peel plantain and cut into thin circle slices

 - In a frying pan bring to heat some vegetable oil

-- Put plantain slices in oil
+- Add the plantain slices in oil

 - Stir continuously to prevent them from sticking together.

-- Fry until it’s crisp and golden
+- Fry the plantain slices until golden and crisp.

 - Remove the plantains and drain with a sieve and paper towels

 - In a pan put in blended tomatoes and stir for about 5mins